SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson5_Forms/Notes_Lesson5_Forms.md

 - only use divs when you want to apply styles to that div that you would not normally on other elements or when there is no better option **and when a div is used, it should always be identified so that other people can see what the intention was** i.e. what this div is used for.
 - Always look to use elements with the best semantic meaning in terms of how it is used in the markup
 - `adjacent siblings selector` i.e. `+` separates two selector and matches the **second only if it immediately follows the first element**
+- always choose the appropriate http method for forms based on what these form requests to
 - when a design solidifies, remove the whitespace eating comments unless they are needed for the design
 - Use `caniuse.com` to determine which css functionality is supported by which browser
 - trade-off of padding vs margin to consider: